paninski-lab/betta-pipeline/real_fish_pipeline/README.md

-# BETTA Pipeline
+# Real Fish Pipeline

-**BETTA Pipeline** is a command-line toolkit for extracting behavioral features from betta fish videos.
+**Real Fish Pipeline** is a command-line toolkit for extracting behavioral features from betta fish videos.
 It provides a two-stage workflow:

 1. **Pose inference** using pretrained **Lightning Pose** models